MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/hyper-v/Get-VHD.md

 ## DESCRIPTION
 The **Get-VHD** cmdlet gets the virtual hard disk object associated with a virtual hard disk.

+> [!Note]
+> When the VHD is in use (e.g by a VM or mounted in OS) and it is on shared storage, the **Get-VHD** cmdlet can only access it from the host that is using it.
+All others will get and error that it is in use.

 ## EXAMPLES

 ### Example 1